9 Things You Shouldn't Do When You're In Debt

 1. Keep Making Credit Card Charges

 Continuing to use your credit card while you’re in debt will obviously cancel out any progress you’ve made toward paying off your debt.
 And if you’re not paying more towards your debt than you're spending, the amount you owe is actually growing instead of shrinking.
-Cancel your credit cards, cut them up, or freeze them in a block of ice if you can’t control your credit card habits.
+Cancel your credit cards, cut them up, or freeze them, literally in a block of ice if you can’t control your credit card habits.

-2. Open up New Credit Cards
+2. Open Up New Credit Cards

 3. Ignore Your Credit Card Bills